 Lazy loading is a WordPress optimization technique that defers initialization of a part of a website until it is needed.
 Basically, lazy loading forces images to only load when they come into view on the user’s browser.
 A lazy loading example is if you have a page listing ten different images, only the first few will load at first and the rest will load as the user scrolls down the page.

-This increases the initial website load time significantly, enhancing the user experience.
+This decreases the initial website load time significantly, enhancing the user experience.
 Delaying the rest of the images on a webpage also saves storage space as well as avoids unnecessary code execution.

 Lazy loading is something that you, as a developer, need to address.
 With that said, here are a few of the best WordPress lazy load plugins that you can incorporate into your website for a faster page response time and faster general website speed.